-Real time air monitoring will be performed with a photoionization detector (PID).
+Real time air monitoring will be performed with the PID and Dust Trak.
 Measurements will be taken prior to commencement of work and continuously during the work, as outlined in the following table.
 Measurements will be made as close to the workers as practicable and at the breathing height of the workers.
 The SSO shall set up the equipment and confirm that it is working properly.
-The PID will be calibrated with 100 parts per million (ppm) isobutylene standard in accordance with the manufacturer's instructions at the start of each work day.
 His/her designee may oversee the air measurements during the day.
 The initial measurement for the day will be performed before the start of work and will establish the background level for that day.
 The final measurement for the day will be performed after the end of work.
-The action levels and required responses are listed in the following table.
+The action levels and required responses are listed in the following table: